mike99mac/mariacmdb/README.md

     ```

 ## Create a configuration file
+The mariacmdb configuration file allows you to set local values such as the database credentials, the home directory and the logging level.

 There is a sample configuration file named ``mariacmdb.conf`` in the repo.
 The code expects it to be in ``/etc/``.

 - Copy it to ``/etc/``: